 After arriving from Hawaiki, the Arawa hero Hatupatu (depicted in the carving at left) settled on Mokoia Island in Lake Rotorua.
 The youngest of four sons, he was bullied by his elder siblings.
-His story is an epic one, in which he escaped from Kurangaituku, the fearsome bird-woman (right), by jumping over hot springs.
+His story is an epic one.
+He escaped from Kurangaituku, the fearsome bird-woman (right), by jumping over hot springs.
 Kurangaituku tried to wade through them, but was burnt to death.
-Hatupatu also avenged the destruction of the ancestral waka Te Arawa by dispatching the enemy chief Raumati, from Tauranga, in a battle.
-Both these figures were produced by the master carver Tene Waitere in 1904–5.
+Hatupatu also avenged the destruction of the ancestral waka Te Arawa by dispatching the enemy chief Raumati, from Tauranga, during a battle.
+These figures were produced by the master carver Tene Waitere in 1904–5.

 Private collection, Paul Tapsell

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.